DunlapCoddingPC/pyUSPTO/README.md

 - `PatentTermAdjustmentData`: Patent term adjustment information
 - And many more specialized classes for different aspects of patent data

-All data models include proper type annotations for attributes and methods, making them fully compatible with static type checkers and providing excellent IDE support.
+All data models include proper type annotations for attributes and methods, making them fully compatible with static type checkers.

 ## Testing

-The library includes comprehensive unit and integration tests using pytest.
+The library includes unit and integration tests using pytest.

 ### Running Tests